FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 In comparison to graphical email applications, configuring the command-line clients can be a needlessly painful experience.
-Not because of the client configuration itself but rather figuring out the proper IMAP settings for your account.
+Not because of the client configuration itself but rather finding out the proper IMAP settings for your account.
 Personally, I spent more hours on moving my mail into Emacs (and previously into [Mutt][mutt]), than I care to admit.
 And in the end, it turned out that the only real obstacle was figuring out, how to get the freaking